 - Close blinds or curtains both at night and whenever the sun’s rays cause a glare.

 - Make use of adaptive tools such as remote controls and telephones with large buttons to provide the senior loved one with sufficient opportunities for independence.

 - Confirm your loved one has ongoing access to eye care, and notify the ophthalmologist of the older adult’s dementia diagnosis.

-Our professional Alzheimer’s disease care team can help implement these ideas and so much more to reduce the effects of vision problems.
+Our professional Atlanta dementia care team can help implement these ideas and so much more to reduce the effects of vision problems.
 Call us to learn more about how we can help with excellence in home and personal care in Atlanta and the surrounding areas.